sysbio-vo/placenta-rnaseq/scripts/alignment/README.md

  - -j number of jobs
  - --latency-wait - because steps with downloading data takes too long, wait 100 minutes before marking job as incomplete

+Output:
+in counts folder should be file named "transcripts_count_matrix.csv" which contains different genes in rows and samples in columns, each cell is reads count per gene outputed by STAR.